FAQs

 • Multimodal, primarily bus improvements such as increasing the frequency and number of transit routes, bus on shoulder and transit on demand; and improving bike and pedestrian facilities;

-• Add Capacity — Traditional Widening; and
+• Add Capacity — traditional widening; and

 • Add Capacity — express lanes.

-Strategies such as expanded transit, interchange improvements and ramp metering are not sufficient to address problems in the corridor.
+Strategies such as expanded transit, interchange improvements and ramp metering were not sufficient to address problems in the corridor.
 They also cost more and take much longer to implement and provide improvement benefits.
 New capacity — in the form of added lanes — was needed to address current and future congestion.

-The U.S. 69 Expansion Project has evolved over time as a result of frequent, extensive outreach to people who use or rely on the corridor between 103rd and 179th Streets.
+The U.S. 69 Expansion Project evolved over time as a result of frequent, extensive outreach to people who use or rely on the corridor between 103rd and 179th Streets.
 In addition to years of outreach connected to previous studies regarding how to improve U.S. 69, the Project Team, among other efforts, interviewed community leaders, held focus groups with corridor users, conducted multiple statistically valid surveys and held multiple online and in-person community briefings and public meetings.
 As a result, a number of significant design changes were made in the Project, including but not limited to:

-• Express Lanes — This solution was developed in response to public demand for a faster, cheaper and more lasting solution to U.S. 69 congestion.
+• Express lanes — This solution was developed in response to public demand for a faster, cheaper and more lasting solution to U.S. 69 congestion.

 • Corridor users were concerned about the ease and safety of accessing the express lanes to and from Blue Valley Parkway, so direct access was designed into the facility; and